 A UE is required to monitor WUS(s) in only one WUS (time/frequency) resource location.

 Issue #2: The following agreement is not captured, which define the WUS multiplexing in one WUS resource.
 If eNB transmits more than one sequence using power boosting, it may still degrade the detection performance under freq/time error at receiver side.
-In order to align eNB transmission and UE assumption, we suggest adding “”.
+In order to align eNB transmission and UE assumption, we suggest adding “A BL/CE UE may assume that no more than one WUS sequence is sent per WUS resource at a given time”.

 Agreement